-You can create Page-level Alerts or Organization Alerts to tell your users important, time-sensitive information, such as that a location is closed, or that the application linked from your Service page is down for maintenance.
-You can post Page-level and Organization Alerts to all Mass.gov content types except Promotional pages.
+Page-level Alerts or Organization Alerts tell your users about important, time-sensitive information, such as that a location is closed, or that the application linked from your Service page is down for maintenance.
+You can post Page-level and Organization Alerts to all Mass.gov content types except Promotional and Topic pages.

-(A separate content type, Sitewide Alerts, is restricted to use by designated authors, mainly in the Governor’s Office, Massachusetts Emergency Management Agency, and Department of Public Health.)
+Note: A separate content type - Sitewide Alerts - is restricted to use by designated authors, mainly in the Governor’s Office, Massachusetts Emergency Management Agency, and Department of Public Health.

 Alerts can take about 30 minutes to appear on Mass.gov, though they will display right away when viewed on edit.mass.gov.